-The complex nature of programmatic advertising has made it increasingly difficult for both the buy and sell-side to properly value inventory, and the accompanying confusion surrounding first and second-price auctions has made it nearly impossible for publishers to optimize ad revenue.
+The complex nature of programmatic advertising has made it increasingly difficult for both the buy and sell-side to properly value inventory, and the accompanying confusion surrounding first price and second-price auctions has made it nearly impossible for publishers to optimize ad revenue.

 Since the dawn of programmatic advertising, the ad tech market has been running on 2nd price auctions, as they were easier to navigate in a waterfall environment.
 The evolution of header bidding has flipped the script and allowed buyers to see and assess greater amounts of inventory at once.